MoserMichael/jscriptparse/PYXTUT.md

 [1,2,3,4,5,6,7,8,9]
 ```

-or get a list of the even numbers between one and twenty
+or get a list of the odd numbers between one and twenty (odd numbers do not divide by two)

 ```
 > a=range(1,20,2)